open/close all folders

 - Annoying Older Sibling

-- Big Eater: He's had more than one stomach ache.
+- Big Eater: Downplayed, as he eats a great deal, but unlike most Big Eater s he is not immune to eating large amounts of food he's had more than one stomach ache due to eating too much.
 At the sight of the table spread in Sing and Dance with Barney, he nearly loses control.

 - Captain Superhero: Captain Pickles, a nod to his favorite snack.

 - Character Signature Song: "BJ's Song" and "Captain Pickles," the latter for his superhero persona.

 - Crossdressing Voices: Patty Wirtz voices the precocious protoceratops.

 - Nice Hat: A red baseball cap.
 In "Hats Off to BJ," he loses it and gets it back in the end.